sablokgaurav/numpy-builder/README.md

 (base) gauravsablok@Gauravs-MacBook-Pro:~/Desktop/GitHub/chpc_cluster
 main ✗ $ sh numpy_simulator.sh
 ask for the numpy command:
+# if left empty it will print this line.
 please use the options command to list the options
 ```
 You can find me at the following professional web fronts. \